So Many Ways to Save—You Have Options

 - Plan has low fees and low contribution requirements and various investment options.

 529 Direct Savings Plans are not the only investment vehicle available to families, so INvestEd encourages you to talk with a trusted financial advisor to discuss what options may be available.
-Find out more about Indiana’s CollegeChoice 529 Direct Savings Plan by clicking here.
+Find out more about Indiana’s CollegeChoice 529 Direct Savings Plan.

 Other Ways to Save

 INvestEd knows that saving for college may mean more than setting aside money.
 Saving could be finding ways to earn credit toward a degree at a lower cost.
-It can also mean planning ahead for college and the many steps in that process from choosing the right career and major, choosing the right school, finding scholarships, finding grants, completing the FAFSA, comparing college costs, exploring student employment, understanding loan options, and finalizing financial aid!
+It can also mean planning ahead for college and the many steps in that process.

 Here are some ways to save and fund your education wisely: